 We understand that real life comes first.
 If you need to miss an op because of a real life issue, that's totally fine.
 If you can't reliably make main ops, you can find a place on our reserves list - just let us know and we'll get you sorted.

 We also play sporadic mid-week ops - these are optional and usually run shorter than main ops.
 These are typically used as a test bed for new Zeuses, or for experienced Zeuses to try new things.

 Our ARMA server is brought up before the operation start time, and players should aim to be in the TeamSpeak server at least ten minutes before kick-off, join the ARMA server, and be ready to slot into their team.

 At the posted mission start time - usually on the dot - everyone is expected to be on the server and slotted into their teams.
 The commander will then call for players to "OK" in at which point everyone will then load into the map.

 Insertion methods, maneuvers, tactics, and engagements from there onwards vary wildly.
 You'll find yourself jumping out of planes, being flown into hot LZs via helicopter, inserting offshore via boat, and more.
 Objectives and tactics frequently change or are updated mid-mission.
 Your team leader and commander will keep you informed.

 Once the op is wrapped up, we meet up again at the briefing room for a debrief - quickly going over what went well, what didn't, what we can improve on, and calling out people with good performance.
 Additional debrief and discussion from all players is also welcome in our Discord channel specifically for feedback.

 If you're interested based on what you've heard so far, why not get in touch with us to find out more?
 If you've got a professional attitude, a copy of Arma 3, and a willingness to learn, we'd like to offer you a position in our unit.
-We play every Saturday and Sunday at 6:30 PM ACDT, with optional missions occuring throughout the week.
+We play on Sundays at 6:30 PM AEST, with optional missions occuring throughout the week.